 An award winning retelling of the 1888 blizzard that dumped 21 inches of snow, bringing the northeast to a standstill.
 Through firsthand accounts by survivors, the full impact of this tragic event is relayed in a "veritable cinematic" fashion.
 (Kirkus Reviews) School Library Journal promises readers "will learn a great deal about U.S. history and science, and how this storm changed our nation."
 A great choice for a read-aloud on days when you are also teaching weather lessons.

-Level: Gr.
-5+ DRA Level: 60 Lexile Measure: 1080L
+DRA Level: 60

-Grade Equivalent: 7.1 Guided Reading: Y
+Grade Level Equivalent: 7.1

 Guided Reading Level: Y

 Below are sample spreads from inside this book.
 As you can see, the text is supplemented with period illustrations, pictures, maps...

 Now that you've seen this great book, what would you like to see now?
 Please note that as an Amazon Associate, we earn from qualifying purchases.